HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/index.md

 ### Background

 The exchange of medicinal-product information today is slow, manual, and fragmented.
-The regulatory application lifecycle relies on a mix of portals, application formats, email, manual workflows, differing portals with file transfers.
+The regulatory lifecycle relies on a mix of portals, submission formats, email, and manual workflows.

 APIX changes that by providing a single, harmonised, API-first layer that is built natively for the web; i.e., aligned with the same technologies as international healthcare, banking,  finance, and eCommerce.

-### Scope

-Current priority work streams (2024–2026):
-- Regulatory submissions & procedural management (variations, renewals, etc.)
-- Authorised medicinal-product catalogues (cross-border queries)
-- Individual case safety reports (ICSR) via FHIR
-- Substance, manufacturered item, and pharmaceutical product reference data
-- Payment and reimbursement procedure messaging

-Future streams under discussion: clinical-trial transparency, inspection findings, master files, HTA dossiers.

 ### In Scope
-Regulated health products, including:
-- Human drugs
-- Medical Devices
-- Veterinary drugs
-- Over the counter drugs
+Phase I (2025 / 2026) focuses on the following:
-- Natural health products
+- human medicinal products

-Regulatory activities, including:
-- Clinical trial applications (IND/CTA/IMPD)
-- Market authorization applications (NDA/MAA), post-approval changes (variations, supplements, annual reports), and Questions/Response to Questions
+- Regulatory submissions & procedural management (e.g., variations, supplements, question and response)
-- Adverse Event Reporting (Individual Case Safety Reports (ICSR)) and pharmacovigilance workflows
+- Adverse Event Reporting (Individual case safety reports (ICSR))
+- Payment of application fees

+### Out of Scope
+Phase II+ (2026+) will consider the following:
+- Remaining product types (Medical Devices, Veterinary drug, Over the counter drugs, Natural health products)
+- Clinical trials
+- Master file
-- Health Technology Assessment (HTA) submissions
+- Health Technology Assessment (HTA) dossiers
 - Establishment and inspection submissions (GMP, GCP, GLP facilities, audits, compliance)

-Administrative activities, including:
-- Payments
-- Organization / site registration

-### Out of Scope
-- IDMP identifier requests (e.g., Pharmaceutical Product Identifier (PhPID) and Global Substance Identifier (GSID)) – refer to the [UMC IDMP Request and Publish API Implementation Guide](https://build.fhir.org/ig/Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/index.html) for detail.
+IDMP identifier requests (e.g., Pharmaceutical Product Identifier (PhPID) and Global Substance Identifier (GSID)) – refer to the [UMC IDMP Request and Publish API Implementation Guide](https://build.fhir.org/ig/Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/index.html) for detail.

 ### Governance & Collaboration